blueprint-freespeech/gosling/docs/rpc.md

     // the version of the function to call; if not provided assumed to be 0 [[optional]] byte version;
     // a document containing arguments for the function; not required for a
-    // method which has no arguments
+    // function which has no arguments
     [[optional]] document arguments;
 }
 ```